-Now named Dalkeith House, it was designed by James Smith, and was later added to over the years by the celebrated Scottish architects John Adam, James Playfair and William Burn.
+The new house was designed by James Smith, and was later added to over the years by the celebrated Scottish architects John Adam, James Playfair and William Burn.

-It is now a European study centre for the University of Wisconsin, and the centrepiece of the Dalkeith Country Estate.
+It is now a European study centre for the University of Wisconsin and the centrepiece of the Dalkeith Country Estate.